 TPS (LINEAR THROTTLE POSITION SENSOR)

+This type TPS demonstrates that Voltage out is directly proportional to the throttle position angle.
+Carbon track potentiometer is part of the voltage divider wiring diagram.
+VTA signal depends on the position of a sliding wiper.
 At the point “A” TPS is closed, VTA is around 0.5 V. With the throttle opened VTA rises from “A” to “B”.
 After the acceleration completed and pedal released, throttle goes back and comes to the shut position.
 This path is from ”B” to “C”, and then voltage does not change until next acceleration.
 If we check signal amplitude and period we will see that this particular engine is not tuned up properly.
 It is related with not original ECU module.
 However, the shape of the signal pattern is accurate and matches with theoretical information of linear TPS.

 As it is seen from the pattern signal rises and drops down smoothly and evenly.
 It means carbon track potentiometer is not warned.
 If it took place it would be blind spots or hesitations in signal reading.
 The ECU would get wrong information of TPS angle.
 As a result, flat spots during acceleration would occur.